web-platform-tests/rfcs/README.md

  - Adding a new third-party code or service dependency.
  - Changing review workflows or policies.

-As a rule of thumb, please use the RFC process when it would be useful and err on the side of skipping it if in doubt!
+Cases where the RFC process need *not* be used:

+ - Introducing a new top-level directory for a new specification.
+ - Minor changes in behavior in where all call sites are known and accounted for.
+ - Behavior-preserving refactoring with a low risk of regressions.

 ## The RFC process